LearningByExample/ModernCppCI/README.md

 If you like to set a implicit compiler set the variable CXX=${COMPILER}, for example COMPILER could be gcc, clang and so on.

-Auto detect in Windows usually generate a Visual Studio project since msbuild require it, but in mac does not generate and XCode project, since is not required for compiling using XCode clang.
+Auto detect in Windows usually generate a Visual Studio project since msbuild require it, but in OSX does not generate and XCode project, since is not required for compiling using XCode clang.

 Specify build type debug/release